Daxx13/containerlab-topologies/auto_lab_02/README.md

 #### What's this

-A example CLAB lab that deploy 3 Nokia SR-Linux nodes doing OSPF, and 3 test hosts The goal is deploy the configuration using Ansible and deploy the configuration using NETCONF.
+A example CLAB lab that deploy 3 Nokia SR-Linux nodes doing OSPF, and 3 test hosts.
+The goal is deploy infrastructure as code using ansible and the nokia.srlinux collection.

 #### Set up the environment